simplesthing/tarot-VI/README.md

 tarot-VI
 ========

 The purpose of this project is to build the tarot app without scaffolding in order to learn all the bits from the ground up.
-Naturally there is a good amount of open source code copying, but it has been done with the sole intent of learning the functionality.
+Naturally there is a good amount of open source code lifting, it should be obvious that I am learning as I go, and giving credit when I do.

 The client portion of the app is based on [ngBolierplate](http://joshdmiller.github.io/ng-boilerplate/#/home).
-It includes Grunt task runner, Bower front end package manager, karma for unit tests, Protractor for end to end tests, node based SASS compilation.
-SVG animated icons is based on demo from [codrops](http://tympanus.net/codrops/2013/11/05/animated-svg-icons-with-snap-svg/).
+It includes Grunt task runner, Bower front end package manager, karma for unit tests, Protractor for end to end tests, with node based SASS compilation.
+The SVG animated smiley icon is based on demo from [codrops](http://tympanus.net/codrops/2013/11/05/animated-svg-icons-with-snap-svg/).

-The server portion of the app is used for the API and to serve compiled static client code.
-There was no boilerplate and it is rough as it is my first node application, it should be obvious that I am learning as I go.
+The server portion of the app is used for User authentication, game API and to serve compiled static client code.
 Authentication code is based on [angular-passport](https://github.com/DaftMonk/angular-passport), and currently still very much a work in progress.

 ## Client Code Quick Start